kingonly/PlebTLV/content/faq.md

 Based on the project’s stage and needs, teams will receive investment offers.
 Investment terms and tools will vary for each project.
 # Do you provide an office space?
 Yes, we will optionally provide teams with a suitable office space in the center of Tel-Aviv.

+If you have any other questions or need more information, please send us an [email](mailto:plebtlv@gmail.com).